ad-si/RosettaGit/content/_index.md

 **The ultimate goal is to have solutions to every task in every language.**

 The data was originally forked from [rosettacode.org] on 2019-10-22.
-In comparison to Rosetta Code all code is stored and hosted in a [repository on GitHub][rosettagit] instead of a [MediaWiki].
+In comparison to Rosetta Code, in RosettaGit all code is stored and hosted in a [repository on GitHub][rosettagit] instead of a [MediaWiki].
 This has following advantages:

 - Code can be edited with proper text editors
 - Continous integration and delivery can be used to ensure a high code quality
 - All infrastrucuture for git (e.g. GitHub) simplifies further development
+- Faster load times as pages are only rebuilt after a change

 For a detailed explanation and build-log of this fork, please check out my launch blog post at